A million-dollar question: Are there any hillside landscaping ideas on a budget that I can easily recreate and not spend a lot of money on?

 The lamps lighting the steps blend into the landscape.

-10. Divide Your Yard
+10. Utilize Large Steps to Divide Your Yard

 Use large steps to divide a sloping yard.
 A grassy area provides lush contrast to the older trees.